ChiantiYZY/git_cmd_demo/README.md

 # git_cmd_demo
-demo for common git commands
+This is a demo for common git commands